 - 401(k) Plans – Having worked with many of the top ERISA and benefit attorneys in the country, we understand that law firms and professional practices are different than traditional corporations in their demographics, and hence have different goals and objectives for their 401(k) plans.
-We customize our 401(k) services to meet these unique design needs and benchmark plan features accordingly.
+Our 401K consultants customize our 401(k) services to meet these unique design needs and benchmark plan features accordingly.

 - Cash Balance Plans – The Pension Protection Act reenergized the demand for cash balance plans.
 For law firms and professional services firms, these plans can be a powerful deferral tool.
 Hybrid and market-return-based plan designs are often an effective deferral mechanism that also mitigates risk and reduces contribution volatility if designed and managed correctly.
 FIA has the experience to develop an asset allocation and management strategy that fits with the organization’s objectives and risk tolerance in either a 3(21) or 3(38) capacity.

 - Traditional Defined Benefit Plans – While most law firms and professional services firms are not designing and implementing new DB Plans, many still have frozen plans that need to be managed toward termination.
 FIA has significant experience in helping these firms design termination glide paths that reduce funding volatility and reduce risk.
 FIA assists with designing custom asset allocation glide paths and works closely with actuaries to monitor glide path progress as plans de-risk toward termination.
 FIA works with these plans in a 3(21) or 3(38) capacity based on the client’s preference.